Skip navigation

 Take photos to support your claim

-Before you start cleaning up after a natural hazard event, it’s important to take photos of any damage.
-These photos will support your claim and help your insurer understand the amount of damage to your property.
-Take photos before you repair, move, or get rid of anything.
+It’s important to take photos of any damage before you start cleaning up after a disaster.
+Photos will support your claim and help your insurer understand the amount of damage to your property.
 Without proof of damage, it may be more difficult for your insurer to resolve your claim.

 Please only start taking photos when it is safe to do so, and follow local civil defence and council advice.